att-innovate/qnetdes/docs/demos/advanced-usage.rst

     print(results)

-NetQuil also has a built-in noise module for performing common qubit operations such as normal unitary rotations, depolarization, and phase flips.
+NetQuil also has a built-in noise module for performing common qubit operations such as normal unitary rotations, depolarization, and bit and phase flips.

 Trials and Time
 ===============
-In some situation, pyQuil programs generated between trials will be different depending on noise or the dynamic nature of your network.
+In some situations, pyQuil programs generated between trials will be different depending on noise or the dynamic nature of your network.
 In order to accomodate this, ``Simulation().run()`` will always return a list of programs (i.e. one program per trial) that can be run on your qvm.
 Pass the number of trials you would like to run into ``Simulation().run(trials=5)``, as well as a list containing the class of each agent being run.
 Do `NOT` forget to